-The 2024 model predicted more captures in shallower depths, where the SST gradient (MaggradOISST) was low (<1), the mixed-layer depth (mld0p125_MO) was shallow (<50 m), the average daily incident irradiance at sea surface (par_MO) was low (20-30), and easterly currents (Ugeo_mean) were stronger (<0.17) (Figure 3-20).
+The 2024 model predicted more captures in shallower depths, where the SST gradient (MaggradOISST) was low (<1), the mixed-layer depth (mld0p125_MO) was shallow (<150 m), easterly currents (Ugeo_mean) were stronger (>0.15), when the moon was fuller, when the number of hooks between floats was lower (<10), and the number of light stocks between floats was higher (Figure 3-20).

-The 2021 model predicted the 2021 peak in leatherback captures when fishing occurred in relatively warm water SST, and in areas where eddy kinetic energy (EKE) was low and latitude was consistent with the Bay of Plenty (Dunn et al. 2023).
-The 2024 model predicted the 2021 peak to be caused by fishing further from strong SST gradients (fronts) and when fishing occurred in shallower waters with a shallower mixed-layer depth.
+The 2021 model predicted the 2021 peak in leatherback bycatch occurred when fishing was in relatively warm water SST, and in areas where eddy kinetic energy (EKE) was low and latitude was consistent with the Bay of Plenty (Dunn et al. 2023).
+The 2024 model predicted the 2021 peak to be caused by fishing further from strong SST gradients (fronts) and when fishing occurred in shallower waters and closer to the surface (fewer hooks between floats).

-When plotted, the 2024 and 2021 models show two different predicted distributions of leatherback captures in FMAs 1 and 2, and their ability to track the distribution of observed captures in different (Figure 3-21).
+When plotted, the 2024 and 2021 models show two different predicted distributions of leatherback captures in FMAs 1 and 2, and their ability to reproduce the distribution of observed captures is different (Figure 3-21).
 The 2021 model arguably has a more comparable distribution to the leatherback captures (Figure 3-22).
-The 2024 model had a more restrictive predicted distribution around East Cape and extended south towards off the Mahia Peninsula, consistent with leatherback captures.
-This model provided a more concise predicted distribution of leatherback captures in the eastern Bay of Plenty, but unlike the 2021 model, it appears to have limited distribution in the western Bay of Plenty.
-The 2024 GAM highlighted an area of higher predicted distribution east of Great Barrier Island, consistent with observed captures; this area is not as pronounced in the 2021 model (Figure 3-21).
+The 2024 model had a more coastal and restricted predicted distribution around East Cape and extended south towards off the Mahia Peninsula, consistent with leatherback captures.
+The 2024 model provided a more restricted predicted distribution of leatherback captures in the eastern Bay of Plenty, but unlike the 2021 model, it predicted a lower occurrence of leatherback captures in the western Bay of Plenty and off Coromandel.
+The 2024 GAM highlighted an area of higher predicted distribution east of Great Barrier Island, consistent with observed captures; this area is perhaps not as pronounced in the 2021 model (Figure 3-21).